Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

-\begin{defin} We will call $P_{\Sigma}(h\inftyc)$ the \inftycat of \emph{spherical homotopy presheaves}. \end{defin} Notice that the word \emph{homotopy} above refers to the fact that the presheaves are indexed by the homotopy category $h\inftyc$, the presheaves themselves are still valued in spaces.
-In particular, $P_{\Sigma}(h\inftyc)$ is not the same as $h (P_{\Sigma}(\inftyc))$, the homotopy category of $P_{\Sigma}(\inftyc)$, which we will not directly discuss in this note.
+\begin{warning} Notice that the word ``homotopy'' in \cref{defin:spherical_homotopy_presheaves} refers to the fact that the homotopy presheaves are indexed by the homotopy category $h\inftyc$.
+The presheaves themselves are still valued in spaces!
+In particular, $\presheaves_{\Sigma}(h\inftyc)$ is very different from $h (\presheaves_{\Sigma}(\inftyc))$, the homotopy category of $\presheaves_{\Sigma}(\inftyc)$, which we will not discuss. \end{warning}

-We have the natural projection map $\pi: C \rightarrow h\inftyc$ onto the homotopy category, via standard methods this give rise to the following adjunction.
+The following two remarks explain the algebraic nature of homotopy presheaves. \begin{rem}[Homotopy presheaves are animated $\inftyc$-algebras] In the terminology of Cesnavicius and Scholze \cite[\S 5.1.4]{cesnavicius2019purity}, the animation of a presentable category $\dcat$ generated by its subcategory $\dcat^{cp} \subseteq \dcat$ of compact projective objects is the universal $\infty$-category $\dcat^{an}$ freely generated by $\dcat^{cp}$ under colimits.
+As a consequence of the universal property of the $\infty$-category of spherical presheaves of \cref{prop:universal_property_of_the_nonabelian_derived_category}, there is a canonical equivalence $\dcat^{an} \simeq \presheaves_{\Sigma}(\dcat^{cp})$.